VishnuKugarthi/My_Personal_Chatbot/README.md

-# Vishnu's Personal Chatbot (RAG Demo with Local LLMs)
+# Personal Resume Chatbot (RAG Demo with Local LLMs)

 This project is a Streamlit web application that demonstrates Retrieval-Augmented Generation (RAG) using a local Large Language Model (LLM) via Ollama.
-The chatbot answers questions about Vishnu's work experience, skills, and projects by referencing the content of a resume file.
+The chatbot answers questions about your work experience, skills, and projects by referencing the content of your resume file.
+It features a modern chat interface and maintains chat history for a more interactive experience.

 ## Features
-- **Local LLM Inference**: Uses Ollama to run LLMs like `llama3.2:latest` or `phi4-mini:3.8b` on your MacBook Air M2 (Apple Silicon).
+- **Local LLM Inference**: Uses Ollama to run LLMs like `llama3.2:3b` (default) or any compatible model on your Mac (Apple Silicon or Intel).
+- **Dedicated Embedding Model**: Uses `nomic-embed-text` for efficient and accurate text embeddings.
 - **Retrieval-Augmented Generation (RAG)**: Answers are generated based only on the content of `my_resume.txt`.
-- **Modern Streamlit UI**: Simple, interactive web interface for asking questions.
+- **Modern Streamlit Chat UI**: Interactive chat interface with chat history and assistant/user roles.
 - **ChromaDB Vector Store**: Efficient local similarity search for relevant resume chunks.
+- **Customizable Prompt**: The assistant answers strictly based on your resume content and does not hallucinate.

 ## How It Works
 1. Loads your resume from `my_resume.txt`.
 2. Splits the resume into manageable text chunks.
-3. Embeds the chunks using Ollama's LLM embeddings.
+3. Embeds the chunks using a dedicated embedding model via Ollama.
 4. Stores embeddings in a local ChromaDB vector store.
-5. When you ask a question, retrieves relevant chunks and generates an answer using the LLM.
+5. When you ask a question, retrieves relevant chunks and generates an answer using the LLM, guided by a custom prompt.
+6. Maintains chat history for a conversational experience.

 ## Setup Instructions